agileware/civicrm-end-user-guide/docs/sms-text-messaging/set-up.md

 **Note**: Contacts which do not have a mobile phone number defined **will not** receive a SMS text message.

+**Permissions**: Users require the `CiviCRM: send SMS` permission to see SMS menu items and send SMS

 ## Configuring a Clickatell SMS Gateway

 ### Registering for a Clickatell account